geethikaakkineni/CloudPeek-weather-dashboard/README.md

 # CloudPeek-weather-dashboard
 CloudPeek is a simple and responsive weather application built using **HTML**, **CSS**, and **JavaScript**.
 It fetches real-time weather data from an external API and displays it in a clean UI.It is perfect for practicing frontend and API integration.

+> 🚧 **Project Status: In Progress**
+> This project is currently under development and not yet feature-complete.

 ---

 ## 🔧 Features